madhavmehndiratta/blog/_posts/2020-04-15-traverxec-hackthebox-walkthrough.md

 ---

 Today we will be doing Traverxec from Hack The Box.
 This box was rated easy and good for beginners to practice penetration testing skills.
-For the initial foothold we had to exploit a webserver that was vulnerable to remote code execution and get a reverse shell back into our machine.
+For the initial foothold we had to exploit a web server that was vulnerable to remote code execution and get a reverse shell back into our machine.
 For root, the user David had privilege to execute journalctl as root and we leveraged that to get root in the box.
 With that said let’s jump in.

 We begin our reconnaissance by running a port scan with Nmap, checking default scripts and testing for vulnerabilities.